Central Payment (CPAY) Review

 Negative Reviews and Complaints:

-CPAY has 11 complaints on Ripoff Report (as of this update), but I'd say 80% are from past sales contractors unsatisfied with the circumstances of their contract terminations.
-As of writing, absolutely no new complaints have been posted in over a year.
-While I think a heavy reliance on independent sales agents can hurt a processor - since it can lead to a poorly regulated and poorly trained salesforce - I actually believe that CPAY does a pretty good job when it comes to holding the reins on their independent agents.
+CPAY has 29 complaints on Ripoff Report (as of this update), but I’d say 80% are from past sales contractors unsatisfied with the circumstances of their contract terminations.
+While I think a heavy reliance on independent sales agents can hurt a processor – since it can lead to a poorly regulated and poorly trained salesforce – I actually believe that CPAY does a pretty good job when it comes to holding the reins on their independent agents.
 I don’t think that you, as a merchant, should let these complaints deter you in this case.

 I like the way CPAY has taken the time to respond to many complaints made against them.
 There are also a fair amount of independent agents who chime in to defend the company.